 The Registered Dietitians Act requires individuals who have the training to be a member of a profession and who are working in the profession to be registered.
 A person must apply for registration with the College if they intend to:

 If a member is aware of individuals who meet the above criteria and who are not listed on the Register, it is their responsibility to report this information to the College.

 The College establishes the education and training that is required for entry into the profession.
 Registration with the College assures the public and employers that an individual has met the standards for academic and practical experience required for the practice of the profession of dietetics.

 The route of entry requires that an individual has obtained the combination of education and experience established by the profession.
-These requirements are a Bachelors degree majoring in human nutritional sciences and graduation from a dietetic internship, or completion of a Masters degree and the competency standards for graduate students that have been approved by Council.
+These requirements are a Bachelors degree majoring in human nutritional sciences and graduation from a dietetic internship.

 Individuals may also be registered if they come from another jurisdiction whose standards for the registration of dietitians is equivalent.
 In Canada, these jurisdictions are recognized under mutual recognition agreements the College has established with other Canadian dietetic regulators.

 Another avenue for registration allows an individual to demonstrate to the satisfaction of the Board of Assessors that their acquired education and experience are substantially equivalent to the registration requirements.
 Generally this involves the use of a variety of prior learning assessment strategies and tools.

 Candidates for registration are also required to pass the Canadian Dietetic Registration Examination (CDRE).
 This exam confirms candidates have the minimal level of competence to practice.
 National examination committees comprised of provincial representatives set the CDRE.
 The College of Dietitians of Manitoba along with the other Canadian dietetic regulators, approves the examination blueprint as well as policies and procedures for the administration of the examination, and monitors examination results.

 The CDRE is scheduled in May and November each year.